 We had lunch at Kita no Donburi Japanese Restaurant for it’s proximity to Whitney’s work place.
 We were there just before 12PM and had no problem with getting a seat.
 The restaurant is very busy during lunch hour.
 No reservation of seat is allowed.
 You have to place your order first before getting table.
 You have to place your receipt on your table for the server to verify when the food is delivered to your table.

-The restaurant is decorated with bowls chandelier as donburi listerally means bowl.
+The restaurant is decorated with bowls chandelier as donburi literally means bowl.

 We shared two winter specials and a Kakuni Don.
-More on following page.
-Click here to continue reading
+Continue reading

 Arkensen does not have class on Friday.
 So, he will ask me to bring home lunch for him after my cake meet with Polly.